 Instead, try to introduce single gerbils to each other.
 A younger (less than 10 weeks old) gerbil mixed with an adult seems to work particularly well with males.
 Females may be harder to introduce to each other.

 Steps for Introducing Pet Gerbils

-- First, get an already divided cage or use a cage within a cage, to allow the gerbils to see and smell each other without having physical contact.
+- Get an already divided cage or use a smaller cage within a larger cage to allow the gerbils to see and smell each other without having physical contact.
 Plexiglass pieces can be used to divide a cage that you already have.

-- If the gerbils fight, separate them and go back to the divided cage stage and repeat.
-This time keep them divided for a longer period of time.
+If the gerbils fight, separate them and go back to the divided cage stage and repeat.
+This time, you will need to keep them divided for a longer period of time.

-- Watch for any signs of bite wounds and fighting over the first several days and go back to the divided cage if they seem to be injuring each other.
-If two or three tries of going back to the divided cage after fighting ensues doesn't stop the fighting it is unfortunately unlikely the gerbils will ever get along.
+Watch for any signs of bite wounds and fighting over the first several days and go back to the divided cage if they seem to be injuring each other.
+If you find that you have gone back to the divided cage stage two to three times after fights, and the fighting still does not stop, it sounds unlikely that the gerbils will ever get along.